 In the last post, we categorized the ETF market into two major groups: a growth group and a protection group.

 When following a growth strategy, growth ETFs should form 60 - 100% of your total portfolio value.
 This leaves 0 - 40% for protection ETFs.
-The true amount you choose will depend on your risk tolerance.
+The true amount you choose will depend on your investment stage and risk tolerance.

-Diversified stocks can drop around 40% while bonds are unlikely to drop substantially.
-Therefore, a portfolio with 100% growth ETFs has an expected max drop in value of 40% during a market crash.
-While a portfolio with 60% growth ETFs has an expected max portfolio loss of just 24% during a market crash.
+Diversified stocks can drop up to 50% while bonds are unlikely to drop substantially.
+Therefore, a portfolio with 100% growth ETFs has an expected max drop in value of 50% during a broad market crash.
+While a portfolio with 60% growth ETFs has an expected max portfolio loss of just 25% during a market crash.

 The protection does come at a cost though.
 Stocks generally provide much better returns than bonds over longer time periods.